genmeta/gm-quic/README.md

 ```

 There is an asynchronous interface for creating unidirectional or bidirectional QUIC streams from a QUIC Connection, or for listening to incoming streams from the other side of a QUIC Connection.
 This interface is almost identical to the one in [`hyperium/h3`](https://github.com/hyperium/h3/blob/master/docs/PROPOSAL.md#5-quic-transport).

+We also implement the interface defined by [`hyperium/h3`](https://github.com/hyperium/h3/blob/master/docs/PROPOSAL.md#5-quic-transport) in `h3-shim` crate to facilitate with other crates integrated.
+We have a frok of `reqwest` that use `gm-quic` as the transport layer, you can find it [here](https://github.com/genmeta/reqwest/tree/gm-quic).

 As for reading and writing data from a QUIC stream, the tokio's `AsyncRead` and `AsyncWrite` interfaces are implemented for QUIC streams, making it very convenient to use.